All-Church Summer Camp at Seabeck

 Seabeck is a place where members and friends of University UCC have been gathering since 1968.
 This beautiful natural setting provides an ideal opportunity to nurture deep and lasting friendships and strengthen the bonds within the University UCC community.
 Some who came to Seabeck as teens in the 1970s attend now with their children or grandchildren.
 Individuals and families new to the church who venture out to Seabeck leave with a sense of belonging and engagement.

-This year, because of the COVICD-19 pandemic, we are unable to get together in person for camp.
-But we are still planning to hold camp – online!
-We hope that you will consider joining us for this new experience.
+During the Covid-19 pandemic, we were unable to get together in person, but held our camp anyway – online!
+We are very excited to get back together in person this year – our 2022 All Family Camp will take place July 10-15, 2022 at Seabeck Conference Center.
+We hope that you will consider joining us.
 Whether you come every year, haven’t been since the kids were home, or never even considered it, we would like everyone to join the fun.
 Whatever barrier you may have – financial, technological, or something else, the Seabeck Committee is determined to overcome it and include you.

 A typical day at camp